Analysis | Zelensky puts Biden on the spot with his emotional speech to Congress

 In 2014, another Ukrainian president spoke to a joint session of Congress: Then-President Petro Poroshenko asked the United States for military aid to fight back against Russian aggression.
 After a meeting with then-President Barack Obama, he was asked whether he had gotten what he wanted.
 “I got everything possible,” he said.

 There is a difference between everything possible and everything one wants, and that is the tension between Zelensky and Biden today.
 The Ukrainian leader has the support of the United States and other allies.
-With his appearance Wednesday before Congress, he did all he could to make the case for why his country deserves even more.
+With his appearance Wednesday before Congress, Zelensky did all he could to make the case for why his country deserves even more.